LCA-ActivityBrowser/activity-browser/README.md

 The ActivityBrowser provides a tool to graphically explore the LCIA results as a [sankey diagram](https://en.wikipedia.org/wiki/Sankey_diagram), based on the [d3-sankey-diagram](https://github.com/ricklupton/d3-sankey-diagram) library.
 The sankey tool is still very much experimental and has a number of known shortcomings, eg. it can't handle negative impacts (benefits).
 If you have trouble to display your results in the sankey tool, please make sure you have a working internet connection and that your database was created with a recent version of brightway (see details in issue [#97](https://github.com/LCA-ActivityBrowser/activity-browser/issues/97)).

+## Contributing

+If you experience problems, find a bug or have an idea for a new feature or improvement for the activity browser, please [raise an issue](https://github.com/LCA-ActivityBrowser/activity-browser/issues) here on github.
+Please also have a look at our [contributing guidelines](CONTRIBUTING.md) for some more information on how to raise good issues.
+There you can also find instructions on how to open a pull request if you want to propose your own changes to the code or documentation.

 ## Additional Resources